Cebion/MagicalBroomExtreme/README.md

 Magical Broom Extreme is a freeware horizontal shooter from Japan, where the player controls a witch flying on a broom.

-This fork uses SDL and OpenGL(ES) instead of DirectX 8.1 allowing the game to run on Linux (and other operating systems) and on non-X86 platforms (x64, arm, ...).
+This fork uses SDL2 and OpenGL(ES) instead of DirectX 8.1 allowing the game to run on Linux (and other operating systems) and on non-X86 platforms (x64, arm, ...).

 ----